Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 - While you could theoretically add the maple syrup at the start of the cooking process, right after the butter has melted, it's better to add it right before you flip the ham.
 If you add it at the start, it will caramelize too much by the time the ham is ready and could even start to slightly burn.
 So it's best to add it midway through cooking.

-- You can keep the leftovers in the fridge, in an airtight container, for up to five days.
+- You can keep the leftovers in an airtight container in the fridge for up to five days.
 Reheat them in the microwave, covered, at 50% power.

 Nutrition per Serving